 Having engineers create 3D models from parts that already exist is a colossal waste of time.
 Engineers admit to spending 25% of their time searching for and recreating supplier parts.

 That’s a lot of time!

 If a part is complicated or requires customization, engineers will request a CAD model from the supplier.
 It typically takes three to fourteen days for the engineer to receive the CAD model.
-Most of the time, the model is in a neutral CAD format, which doesn’t have meta data required for Industry 4.0 initiatives.
+The model is typically a neutral CAD format, which doesn’t have essential metadata required for Industry 4.0 initiatives.